 Readers of Marx's Capital Marx (1954) may recall that he analysed the circulation of commodities as being of the form i.e., commodity, money, commodity.
-He argues that this form already contains the possibility of crisis.
-10 The potential crisis is caused by the formation of gold hoards, gold which is withdrawn from circulation and saved.
+He argues that this form already contains the possibility of crisis.11 The potential crisis is caused by the formation of gold hoards, gold which is withdrawn from circulation and saved.
 This interruption of

-$$C \rightarrow M \rightarrow C$$ .
+$C \to M \to C$,